 In a bowl large enough to hold all the dough, sprinkle the yeast over the water and let it dissolve, about 5 minutes.

 Warm the milk:

 In a saucepan over low heat, combine the milk, 3 tablespoons cut-up butter, sugar, and salt.
 Heat just until the butter melts and the milk feels warm to the touch.
 If the milk gets too hot, remove from the heat and let it cool to lukewarm.

 Stir the yeast mixture with a wooden spoon to mix the dissolved yeast and water.
 Tip in the milk mixture, still stirring, until smooth.
 Add 2 cups of the flour and stir again until the mixture is almost smooth, with just a few lumps.

 Continue stirring in flour, 1 cup at a time, until the mixture forms a dough.
 It will be very soft.

-4 Knead the dough: Turn the dough out onto a floured counter and knead for a few minutes until the dough is smooth, adding more flour as needed if the dough is very sticky.
+Turn the dough out onto a floured counter and knead for a few minutes until the dough is smooth, adding more flour as needed if the dough is too sticky.

-Cover with a clean, damp kitchen towel and set in a warm place to rise for 1 hour, or until it is puffy (it doesn’t need to double in bulk).
+Cover with a clean, damp kitchen towel or plastic wrap, and set in a warm place to rise for 1 hour, or until it is puffy (it doesn’t need to double in size).